obsidianart/gallery/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the Cypress test runner.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://docs.cypress.io/guides/getting-started/testing-your-app.html) for more information.

 ### `npm run build`